-UNDER THE AUTHORITY OF TEXAS GOVERNMENT CODE SECTION 418,108, DALLAS COUNTY JUDGE CLAY JENKINS ORDERS:
+UNDER THE AUTHORITY OF TEXAS GOVERNMENT CODE SECTION 418.108, DALLAS COUNTY JUDGE CLAY JENKINS ORDERS:

-- 1. Effective as of 11:59 p.m. on April 17, 2020, and continuing until 11:59 p.m. on April 30, 2020: - (a) All individuals currently living within Dallas County are ordered to shelter at their place of residence.
+- 1. Effective as of Noon on April 23, 2020, and continuing until 11:59 p.m. on May 15, 2020: - (a) All individuals currently living within Dallas County are ordered to shelter at their place of residence.
 For the purposes of this Order, residences include hotels, motels, shared rentals, and similar facilities.
 To the extent individuals are using shared or outdoor spaces, they must at all times as reasonably as possible maintain social distancing of at least six feet from any other person when they are outside their residence.
-All persons may leave their residences only for Essential Activities, or to provide or perform Essential Governmental Functions, or to operate Essential Businesses, all as defined in Section 2. - (b) All businesses operating within Dallas County, except Essential Businesses as defined in below in Section 2, are required to cease all activities at facilities located within the County except Minimum Basic Operations as defined in Section 2.
+All persons may leave their residences only for Essential Activities, Reopened Services, or to provide or perform Essential Governmental Functions, or to operate Essential Businesses, all as defined in Section 2. - (b) All businesses operating within Dallas County, except Essential Businesses and Reopened Services as defined in below in Section 2, are required to cease all activities at facilities located within the County except Minimum Basic Operations as defined in Section 2.
 For clarity, businesses may continue operations consisting exclusively of employees or contractors performing activities at their own residences (i.e. working from home).
-To the greatest extent possible, all Essential Businesses shall comply with the Social Distancing Rules attached, including maintaining six feet social distancing for both employees and the general public. - (c) Employees of Essential Businesses, whose physical presence at the workplace is not essential to operations, are directed to use telecommuting to the fullest extent possible. - (d) All public or private gatherings of any number of people occurring outside a single household or living unit are prohibited, except as otherwise provided herein.
-Nothing in this Order prohibits the gathering of members of a household or living unit. - (e) All elective medical, surgical, and dental procedures are prohibited anywhere in Dallas County.
-Hospitals, ambulatory surgery centers, dental offices, and other medical facilities are directed to identify procedures that are deemed "elective" by assessing which procedures can be postponed or cancelled based on patient risk considering the emergency need for redirection of resources to COVID-19 response.
+To the greatest extent possible, all Essential Businesses shall comply with the Social Distancing Rules attached, including maintaining six feet social distancing for both employees and the general public. - (c) Employees of Essential Businesses and Reopened Services, whose physical presence at the workplace is not essential to operations, are directed to use telecommuting to the fullest extent possible. - (d) All public or private gatherings of any number of people occurring outside a single household or living unit are prohibited, except as otherwise provided herein.
+Nothing in this Order prohibits the gathering of members of a household or living unit.